denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 for Journalists (Summer 2014), attract a diverse body of students from various disciplines (and particularly from departments of English, history, and computer science).
-I lecture widely in language departments, in schools of engineering, in front of publishers, architects, artists, and librarians.
+I lecture widely in language departments, in schools of engineering, and in front of publishers, architects, artists, and librarians.
 As one of the founders of Columbia's Group for Experimental Methods in the Humanities, I encourage my students to consider technology reflectively, combining critical theory with a measure of critical practice.